 Each one stands alone on the heart of the earth pierced through by a ray of sunlight: and in no time it's evening.

-makes music of this striking image.
+The opening of Ceremonial makes music of this striking image.
 Thomas marks the clarinet solo with a quote from Saint Ambrose: "O brightness, bringing light from light."
 From that lone figure, the work proceeds as one big crescendo, but one that twists in upon itself, "like a wave gaining momentum, rather than a straight arrow."
 In the first part, the clarinet solo slowly "seduces" the rest of the orchestra, little by little adding solo muted piccolo trumpet, then flute, oboe, and cello.
 Occasional throbs from the full orchestra interject, like a tiny heartbeat that continues to grow.

 Then, suddenly, the piece starts over ("as if everyone were taking a breath together") with a new wave that builds to a furious climax.
 At the peak, part 2 begins, marked by a quotation, also from Saint Ambrose, "Let the trumpet of salvation sound."
 This is music of constant pulse and endless development (there is virtually no repetition of material) that never turns back.
 Into this, Thomas cuts "windows" parenthetical comments that gradually take over as the music drives toward its conclusion.